 Ah, caffeine.
-The one drug that around 80-90% of Americans are openly addicted to.
+The one drug to which around 80 to 90 percent of Americans are openly addicted.
 Of course, caffeine has been around for ages, discovered in various beans and plants as a source of intensified energy and focus when brewed and imbibed.
 When people think of caffeine, their first instinct generally is to mentally list off their coffee order in their head: Grande Americano, 1 Splenda.
 Venti Dark Roast, room for cream.
 Grande, quad, nonfat, one-pump, no-whip Mocha.
 Different strokes for different folks, am I right?

 So How Does Caffeine Work?

 Nervous stimulants act by constantly keeping your body at adrenaline-brimming levels, therefore effectively canceling hunger pangs.
 If you’re trying to cut back on fat gain, this is just another benefit of caffeine.
-Be careful—you want to be getting the right amount and type of food to help your anabolic training, so don’t substitute caffeine for protein.
+Be careful, though — you want to be getting the right amount and type of food to help your anabolic training, so don’t substitute caffeine for protein.
 Caffeine-related studies have indicated that pre-workout caffeine can even act as a quick-fix testosterone booster before training.
-Since caffeine is a cAMP activator (which acts as a secondary signaling messenger in the endocrine system), it makes sense that caffeine can stimulate testosterone production and maintenance .
+Since caffeine is a cAMP activator (which acts as a secondary signaling messenger in the endocrine system), it makes sense that caffeine can stimulate testosterone production and maintenance.

 In women, the effect of prolonged caffeine consumption is more negatively correlated with lower testosterone in men, so it’s not as important to you as you might think.
-Studies have also shown that a history of a coffee habit in adult men can actually raise testosterone levels by more than 10% .
+Studies have also shown that a history of a coffee habit in adult men can actually raise testosterone levels by more than 10 percent.

 Different sources of caffeine can provide different health benefits or disadvantages.
 For example, drinking black coffee, you might encounter some gastrointestinal difficulty.
 A lot of people experience discomfort from excessive amounts of espresso or black coffee.
 Coffee, thanks to its high caffeine content can make people jittery as well.
 If you are trying to control your caffeine intake and switch up your routine a little, that’s where teas and other brewed beverages can step in.